tristaaa/learnpy/README.md

             # plus the newborn rabbit that are the children of the fib(n-2) rabbits
             return fib(n-1)+fib(n-2)
     ```

+#### DIVIDE AND CONQUER algorithm分治法

+    Solve hard problems by breaking them into a set of sub-problems such that:
+    - sub-problems are easier to solve than the original
+    - solutions of the sub-problems can be combined to solve the original
+1) palindrome.py

+    test and show whether the input string is or not a palindrome
+    an example of the divide and conquer algorithm

 ### 2.3 Complete Program